Portland Bight Protected Area

+Description

+The PBPA includes 83 km2 of wetlands, mangrove coastlines and seagrass beds that serve as a nursery for fish and shellfish breeding.
+On land there are 210 km2 of dry limestone forests, 60 known caves, and it includes a human population of 50,000.

+Although the first priority in forming the protected area was to protect the coral reefs, it also serves to protect vulnerable and endemic species.
+The site has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of Jamaican birds.

+History
-As of August 29, 2013, the PNP Government of Jamaica is proposing to develop the Goat Islands, in the PBPA, as a transhipment hub in conjunction with the Chinese government.
-Environmentalists argue that this will have a severe impact on the entire protected area.

-As of September 23, 2016, the current Prime Minister, Andrew Holness of the JLP, has stated that the Goat Islands are no longer being considered as a base for a transhipment hub.
+The PBPA was established in 1999.
+In 2013 the PNP Government of Jamaica proposed to develop the Goat Islands, in the PBPA, as a transhipment hub in conjunction with the Chinese government.
+Environmentalists argued that it would have a severe impact on the entire protected area.
+In 2016 the Prime Minister, Andrew Holness of the JLP, stated that the Goat Islands were no longer being considered as a base for a transhipment hub.